iueda123/DECheck/settings/Guides/DE_Guide_v9.md

 4. When selecting "Yes", "Partial", or "No", always include:
    - Reason: Step-by-step explanation of the judgment.
    - Supporting Text: Excerpts of the text used as evidence.
-   - Page/Line: Page and line numbers of the relevant location.
+   - Location: Page and line numbers of the relevant location.
 5. When descriptions are unclear or absent, take a conservative stance and, in many cases, select "No".

 ### Example